 Maximum occupancy: 3

-Bedrooms are larger than roomettes and include a sink, toilet and small shower (bedroom pictured top of page).
-There is a sofa that converts to a full bed, a single bunk bed that folds down from the ceiling and a lounge chair.
-Up to three people can stay in a bedroom (if three, two people must share the bottom bunk).
+Bedrooms are larger than roomettes and include a sink, toilet, and small shower (bedroom pictured top of page).
+There is a sofa and lounge chair during the day.
+At night, the sofa converts into a bed that’s wider than the roomette bunks.
+A single bunk bed also folds down from the ceiling.

 Pros: Bedrooms are more comfortable than roomettes, and the private sink, toilet and shower are great perks.
 There are also multiple power outlets, including a place to plug in a razor or hairdryer near the sink (we still recommend packing a power strip or power cord with multiple plugs).